gabrielweyer/simple-routing/README.md

 - `AWS_ACCESS_KEY_ID` - this is the `Access key ID`
 - `AWS_SECRET_ACCESS_KEY` - this is the `Secret access key`

+You can then send two distinct types of messages by hiting two different endpoints:

+- `GET /send/work`
+- `GET /send/nothing`

 ### Worker Tier